ChrisEssery/group-project/Portfolio/UX_Design.md

 ## UX Design

-With regard to the UX design, we decided to...
+With regard to the UX design, we felt it was very important early on to consider how the design of our product would impact our stakeholders.
+We began this process in the project ideation phase.
+For a discussion on our design process and ideation, see [Design process and ideation](#design-process-and-ideation).

+We also realised that this design process would change and develop over time.
+To capture this evolution of our design, we provide a detailed overview of the evolution of our UI design.
+For a discussion of this, see [Evolution of UI Design](#evolution-of-ui-design).
+As previously mentioned, from an early stage we were very aware of how important our stakeholders were in shaping the UI design.
+For details about our users and stakeholders, see [Identification of users and stakeholders](#identification-of-users-and-stakeholders).
+Finally, we talk about our approach to UX, and in particular, focus on the design methods we made use of to ensure that our product met their personal requirements.
+For a discussion of this, see [UX approach - design methods](#ux-approach--design-methods).

 ### Design Process and ideation

+First, let's discuss our design process and ideation.
+This phase of the project is

-Below is a picture of a mind map created for our project ideation phase.
-The mind map shows the different types of games we were considering when trying to determine what board game to build.
+Below is a mind map created for our project ideation phase.
+This mind map shows the different types of games we were considering when trying to determine what board game to build.
+The types of games were decided by our team during a group meeting on Microsoft Teams.
+Each team member contributed their own ideas, and we compiled a list of games that we knew of and were interested in.

 <div align="center">